IHE/ITI.BasicAudit/input/pagecontent/content.md

 ### 3:5.7.5 OAuth Security Token

-In this section we use the term "OAuth Security Token" in a general sense to refer to either (a) an [IUA](https://profiles.ihe.net/ITI/IUA/index.html) OAuth Access Token being used in an [ITI-72](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72), or (b) any other OAuth Access Token used to secure an Interoperability transaction (e.g. [SMART Backend Services](https://hl7.org/fhir/uv/bulkdata/authorization/index.html#presenting-an-access-token-to-fhir-api), or [SMART App Launch Framework](http://hl7.org/fhir/smart-app-launch/index.html#step-4-app-accesses-clinical-data-via-fhir-api), or other)

-This specification presumes that the interactions to obtain the "OAuth Security Token" were themselves auditable events and properly recorded in the audit log.
+This section is only concerned with the AuditEvent profiling to use when an event is attributable to an agent defined in a OAuth Security Token.
+This does not cover how the oAuth Token was created, acquired, authorized, or managed.
+See [IUA](https://profiles.ihe.net/ITI/IUA/index.html).
+This specification presumes that the interactions to obtain the "Oauth Security Token" were themselves auditable events and properly recorded in the audit log.

 <div markdown="1" class="stu-note">

-TODO: I notice that IUA did not define the audit event to be recorded when getting the token, just a minimal method to update an activity audit event with a username string.
-This model might be considered the miniest of minimal, where as here the minimal will be more reliant on ability to lookup token details.
-- Get Authenticated - See IUA ITI-71
-- Get Access Token - See IUA ITI-72
+Some proposed modifications to IUA can be found in [the Other](other.html) page.
 </div>

+In this section we use the term "OAuth Security Token" in a general sense to refer to either (a) an [IUA](https://profiles.ihe.net/ITI/IUA/index.html) OAuth Access Token being used in an [ITI-72](https://profiles.ihe.net/ITI/IUA/index.html#372-incorporate-access-token-iti-72), or (b) any other OAuth Access Token used to secure an Interoperability transaction (e.g. [SMART Backend Services](https://hl7.org/fhir/uv/bulkdata/authorization/index.html#presenting-an-access-token-to-fhir-api), or [SMART App Launch Framework](http://hl7.org/fhir/smart-app-launch/index.html#step-4-app-accesses-clinical-data-via-fhir-api), or other)

 There are two patterns defined: minimal, and comprehensive.
-Where minimal presumes that when the audit log is used, the system using the AuditEvent has access to the security infrastructure registry and logs to lookup the identifiers, thus the details taht could be looked up later are not replicated in the AuditEvent.
+Where minimal presumes that when the audit log is used, the system using the AuditEvent has access to the security infrastructure registry and logs to lookup the identifiers, thus the details that could be looked up later are not replicated in the AuditEvent.
 Comprehensive presumes that there is no access to lookup these details, thus preserving as much of the Security Token into the AuditEvent as is reasonable and useful.

 Given that IHE has the [IUA profile](https://profiles.ihe.net/ITI/IUA/index.html), the AuditEvent specification here will focus on IUA interactions.
 The profiling AuditEvent